docker-compose.yml

 # {"status":"ok"}

 DATABASE_URL is required.
-All other variables are optional for local development.
+All others are optional for local development.
 For production, set explicit secrets.

 | Variable | Default | Description |